Course overview

 Subject adjustment

 A study score of 30 in Maths: Mathematical Methods or Maths: Specialist Mathematics equals 3 aggregate points per study.
-A study score of 30 in any Business, English other than EAL, any Information Technology, Maths: Further Mathematics or Psychology equals 2 aggregate points per study.
+A study score of 30 in any Business, English other than EAL, any Information Technology, Maths: General Mathematics or Psychology equals 2 aggregate points per study.
 Overall maximum of 12 points.

 Access and equity

-Special entry access schemes (SEAS) enable Deakin to consider disadvantaged circumstances you may have experienced and the impact upon your studies.
-SEAS also allows us to identify if you’re from under-represented groups when making selection decisions for some courses.
-SEAS does not exempt you from meeting any of the course entry requirements.
-Learn more about Deakin’s special entry access schemes.
+Equity schemes and scholarships, formerly known as Special Entry Access Schemes (SEAS), enable Deakin to consider any disadvantaged circumstances you may have experienced and how these have impacted your studies.
+Equity schemes help us identify whether you are from an under-represented group when making selection decisions for certain courses.
+It's important to note that participation in an equity scheme does not exempt you from meeting the standard course entry requirements.
+Learn more about Deakin's equity schemes and scholarships.

 Learn more about Deakin courses and how we compare to other universities when it comes to the quality of our teaching and learning.
 We're also committed to admissions transparency.
-Read about our first intake of 2024 students (PDF, 793KB) – their average ATARs, whether they had any previous higher education experience and more.
+Read about our first intake of 2026 students (PDF, 879KB) – their average ATARs, whether they had any previous higher education experience and more.

 Not sure if you can get into Deakin?
 Discover the different entry pathways we offer and study options available to you, no matter your ATAR or education history.